GlobalFishingWatch/globalfishingwatch.github.io/architecture.md

 We start with raw AIS data.
 This data contains both positional and indentity information for vessels.
-However, as it is voluntarily transmitted by the vessels information might both be missing and incorrect.
+However, as it is voluntarily transmitted by the vessels, information might both be missing and incorrect.

 ## Vessel identification